 Our financial instruments that are exposed to concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable.
 Although we deposit our cash with multiple financial institutions in the U.S. and in foreign countries, our deposits, at times, may exceed federally insured limits.
-Our short-term investments are comprised of a portfolio of government and institutional prime money market funds with maturity durations of one year or less.
+Our cash equivalents are primarily invested in institutional money market funds.

-No Client represented over 10% of consolidated revenues for the years ended December 31, 2023 or 2022.
-For the Integrated Care Segment, a significant portion of our revenue is derived from large enterprises, mainly health plans.
-For the year ended December 31, 2023, revenue from the five largest customers was 34% of total Integrated Care segment revenue.
+No Client represented over 10% of consolidated revenues for the years ended December 31, 2024 or 2023.
+For the Integrated Care segment, a significant portion of our revenue is derived from large enterprises, mainly health plans.
+Revenue from the five largest customers was 31% and 34% of total Integrated Care segment revenue for the years ended December 31, 2024 and 2023, respectively.
+For further information, see "Risk Factors-Risks Related to Our Business and Industry-We operate in a competitive industry, and if we are not able to compete effectively, our business, financial condition, and results of operations will be harmed," "-A significant portion of our revenue comes from a limited number of Clients, the loss of which could have a material adverse effect on our business, financial condition and results of operations" included elsewhere in this Annual Report on Form 10-K.

 For the BetterHelp segment, there is no significant concentration risk as substantially all revenue is generated from individuals in the direct-to-consumer market.